Arvindprksh/arvindprksh.github.io/_posts/LeetCode/2016-11-03-5_Longest_Palindromic_Substring.md

 ## Another way to improve over the above method 1.

- - first I have to avoid unnecessary re-computation in the above algorithm.
+ -first I have to avoid unnecessary re-computation in the above algorithm.

- - BUT, it is useless to do like this. i.e adding if statement in the middle of the above second for statement is useless.
+ -BUT, it is useless to do like this. i.e adding if statement in the middle of the above second for statement is useless.

- - like the above, Time Limit Exceeded.
+ -like the above, Time Limit Exceeded.

 ```c